-Scope note: This property identifies one or more items that were used as evidence to declare a new E55 Type.
+Scope note: This property identifies one or more instances of E1 CRM Entity that were used as evidence to declare a new instance of E55 Type.

-The examination of these items is often the only objective way to understand the precise characteristics of a new Type.
+The examination of these items is often the only objective way to understand the precise characteristics of a new type.
 Such items should be deposited in a museum or similar institution for that reason.
-The taxonomic role renders the specific relationship of each item to the Type, such as "holotype" or "original element".
+The taxonomic role renders the specific relationship of each item to the type, such as "holotype" or "original element".

 Examples: